EdoT99/Issue/README.md

 The current issue are wrong ROC curves produced using 'macro' - average procedure from sklearn.

-The code 10_fold_cross_validaiton.py performs a stratified 10 fold CV on an input dataset.
-Given an imbalanced dataset the code is developed to in such a way to oversample the minority classes found in each fold with two different techniques.
+The code 10_fold_cross_validaiton.py performs a stratified 10-fold CV on an input dataset.
+Given an imbalanced dataset the code is developed to in such a way to oversample the minority classes found in each K fold with two different techniques.
 In this way, three different training datasets (SMOTE,KDE and baseline) are used for training a classifier.
 Then, the models are tested on the same validation set.
 The same procedure is repeated for the other k-1 folds.
 Predicted probabilities are aggregated for all three models in three final vectors.

 As a toy dataset, a modified Iris dataset: 'Iris_imbalanced.csv' is provided as an exmaple.
 The dataset consist in 3 classes and 4 attributes.
 Classes are imbalanced by removing some examples as it is shown below:
 Classes: